137th Infantry Regiment (United States): World War II

 The 137th Infantry was inducted into Federal service on 23 December 1940 in preparation for the possibility that the United States might enter World War II.
 The regiment was assigned to the 35th Infantry Division, just as it had been during World War I, and was sent to Camp Joseph T. Robinson, near Little Rock, Arkansas.
 Troops were recruited from all over Kansas.
-A Company drew men from Atchinson, B Company came from Emporia, C Company enlisted men from Council Grove, D Company hailed from Dodge City.
-E, F, G, and H Companies were recruited from Holton, Newton, Kansas City, and Lawrence respectively.
-I and K Companies hailed from Wichita, L Company came from Kingman, and M Company was also from Lawrence.
+Company A drew men from Atchinson, Company B came from Emporia, Company C enlisted men from Council Grove, Company D hailed from Dodge City.
+Companies E, F, G, and H were recruited from Holton, Newton, Kansas City, and Lawrence respectively.
+Companies I and K hailed from Wichita, Company L came from Kingman, and Company M was also from Lawrence.
 Additional recruits came from Topeka and Cottonwood Falls.
 After the Attack on Pearl Harbor, the 137th was sent to Fort Ord, California to guard against the possibility of Japanese attacks on the West Coast.
 The regiment then went to Camp Rucker, Alabama on 31 March 1943, and then to Camp Forrest, Tennessee on 17 November 1943, where they conducted combat training for fighting in Europe.
 The regiment soon arrived in England on 25 May 1944, and then into the frontline in Normandy on 8 July 1944.

 Here in Normandy, the 137th took part in the Battle of Saint-Lô where savage fighting among ruined urban streets and dense hedgerows caused numerous casualties.
 On 9 July, the 137th relieved the 119th Infantry Regiment of the 30th Infantry Division.
 The 1st attack the 137th made was on the morning of 11 July 1944, and they made small gains at the cost of 12 killed, 96 wounded, and 18 missing.
 12 July saw another attack toward the town of St. Gilles with the 2nd (2–137) and 3rd (3–137) Battalions in the lead.
 The regiment captured 47 prisoners on 13 July, most of which were Poles, Czechs, and Austrians who seemed glad to be out of the fighting.
 The entire regiment continued to attack almost every day against the strong German positions, suffering many casualties, but driving the enemy back slowly by surely.
 On 25 July, the regiment witnessed the beginning of Operation Cobra, and Allied bombers bombed German positions right near friendly lines.
 The 137th suffered 2 men killed and 3 wounded due to this friendly fire incident.
 The 137th continued to advance through the heavy fighting, alongside the 134th Infantry Regiment, and pushed the enemy back, south and east from Saint-Lô.
 On 6 August, the regiment had a break from the fighting.
 They stayed put and awaited orders to move.
 Since arriving in France, the 137th Infantry had suffered 1,183 casualties, consisting of 177 killed, 946 wounded, and 40 missing in action.
 Many of the wounded had returned to duty, and these and new replacements totaled 826.